nasa/Transform-to-Open-Science/tops_faq.md

   The <a href = "https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Community_Panels/readme.md">Community Panel</a> for 2022 has been selected.
 However, each year we will have an open call for new members.
 Please continue to monitor the <a href = "https://github.com/nasa/Transform-to-Open-Science">GitHub</a> as all announcements will be provided there.

   <h4>How can students at different levels get involved?</h4>
   Anyone with an interest in open science is welcome to participate in TOPS!
-Sign up for the <a href = "https://nasa.github.io/Transform-to-Open-Science/signup/">TOPS newsletter</a> to keep up-to-date with the latest TOPS activities, including student internships.
+Sign up for the <a href = "https://nasa.github.io/Transform-to-Open-Science/signup/">TOPS newsletter</a> to keep up-to-date with the latest TOPS activities.
 Contribute to the <a href = "https://github.com/nasa/Transform-to-Open-Science/discussions">discussion on our GitHub</a>.
 Further, the open science curriculum that TOPS is developing will be free and open for all regardless of disciplinary or education level.

-  <h4>What specific plans do you have for outreach that will reach different communities?</h4>
-    See our calendar for a <a href = "https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Outreach/tops_conferences.md">list of conferences</a> we will be attending this year and next.

   <h4>Is TOPS engaging with open science users across scientific domains?</h4>
   Yes!
 Subject matter experts for building the Open Science 101 stretch across scientific fields.